 This varies by filter type, but most quality benchtop filters will address:

-Ceramic domes typically last 6–12 months and can be cleaned multiple times before replacement.
+Ceramic domes typically last 6–12 months and can be cleaned multiple times before replacement — scrub the outer surface monthly with a soft brush to restore flow rate.
 Carbon cartridges generally need replacing every 6 months.
 Our countertop filter cartridges are available for all the systems we sell.

 Neither is universally better — it depends on your situation.
 Benchtop filters are portable, require no installation, and are easy to maintain.
 Under-sink filters are hidden away, don't take up bench space, and often have higher flow rates.
 If you rent or move frequently, benchtop wins.
-If you own your home and want a permanent, seamless solution, under-sink is worth considering.
-See our under-sink water filter range for comparison.
+If you own your home and want a permanent solution, under-sink is worth considering.
+See our under-sink water filter range.

 Standard carbon and ceramic filters don't remove significant amounts of fluoride.
-For fluoride reduction, you need a specialised filter — our 7-stage fluoride reduction filters are designed specifically for this, or a countertop RO system will remove up to 96% of fluoride.
+For fluoride reduction, our 7-stage fluoride reduction filters are designed specifically for this, or a countertop RO system will remove up to 96% of fluoride.
+See our Reverse Osmosis Guide.

 Yes — that's one of their biggest advantages.
 Unscrew the diverter valve from your tap, pack it up, and reconnect it at your new place.
 Takes about 2 minutes.

-Browse our full range of benchtop water filters, or visit our FAQ page for more guidance.
-Not sure what you need?
-Get in touch and we'll help you find the right fit.
+Browse our full range of benchtop water filters, or get in touch and we'll help you find the right fit.